mtbsteve/3DR-Solo-GoPro-Hero-black-5-6-Control/README.md

 The newer Gopro models differ in several areas from the Hero 4.
 In order to get it working with the current Solex version, we set the GoPro model to a Hero 4, which causes that some settings are not accessible in the Solex menus:

 - Newer video formats along with new frame rates and FOV settings
-- Newer features like Linear, Hyperlapse, EIS, RAW
+- Newer features like Linear, Hyperlapse, EIS, RAW implemented but not yet accessible
 - Whitebalance, ISO, Color, manual exposure settings (also never worked with the original software)
-- Setting of EV and protune in other modes than video (also never worked with a Hero 4)
 - The Gopro will not turn off automatically.
 (Current limitation is in the Arducopter code - may be fixed with AC3.7)

 # 5. To do list